 Criminal Statute of Limitations Laws for Mississippi

 In Mississippi, there is no criminal SOL for many child sex abuse felonies like rape, felonious abuse/battery of a child, touching a child with a lustful purpose, and many others.
 The SOL for sexual battery or fondling of a vulnerable person is 5 years from the offense.
 Other felonies and misdemeanors have an SOL of 2 years from the incident.
-Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Mississippi a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
-A score of 3 is defined as elimination of the criminal SOL for some/all felonies only.
+Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Mississippi a Criminal SOL letter grade of C, on the traditional A-F scale, where A is the best.
+A letter grade of C is defined as elimination of the criminal SOL for some/all felonies only.

 Civil Statute of Limitations Laws for Mississippi

 In Mississippi, the civil SOL for child sex abuse claims is capped at age 24.
 There is no discovery rule for civil actions in Mississippi, nor has a revival window been opened.
-Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Mississippi a Civil SOL Age Cap score of 1, on a 1-5 scale, where 5 is the highest.
-A score of 1 is defined as a civil SOL age cap age 25 or younger.
+Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Mississippi a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap age 34 or younger.

 If you or someone you love was sexually abused or assaulted in Mississippi, contact us now.
 Due to Mississippi’s current laws, those sexually abused as a minor may still have a claim against their abuser, depending on how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.